AbwlfazlMousavi/ChatGPT-RTLChecker-Chrome/README.md

-# Chat GPT - RTL Checker
+# Chat GPT - RTL Checker for Google Chrome

 ## Introduction
 "Chat GPT - RTL Checker" is a browser extension designed to enhance the user experience on the Chat GPT platform for Persian users.
 It automatically adjusts Right-to-Left (RTL) text direction for Persian texts and justifies all texts, providing a more readable and organized layout.